 Line 5.
 Enter the total of any money, face amount of the installment obligation, and the FMV of other property that you received or will receive in exchange for the property sold.
 Include on line 5 any existing mortgage or other debt the buyer assumed or took the property subject to.

 If there is no stated maximum selling price, such as in a contingent sale, attach a schedule showing the computation of gain.
 Enter the taxable part on line 24 and also on line 35 if Part III applies.
 See Temporary Regulations section 15A.453.
 Line 6.
 Enter only mortgages or other debts the buyer assumed from the seller or took the property subject to.
 Do not include new mortgages the buyer gets from a bank, the seller, or other sources.
 Line 8.
 Enter the original cost and other expenses you incurred in buying the property.
-Add the cost of improvements, etc., and subtract any qualified electric vehicle credit, diesel-powered highway vehicle credit, enhanced oil recovery credit, disabled access credit, or casualty losses previously allowed.
-For more details, get Pub.
+Add the cost of improvements, etc., and subtract any diesel-powered highway vehicle credit, enhanced oil recovery credit, disabled access credit, or casualty losses previously allowed.
+For details, see Pub.
 551, Basis of Assets.
 Line 9.
+Enter all depreciation or

+Line 9.
 Enter all depreciation or amortization you deducted or should have deducted from the date of purchase until the date of sale.
-Add any section 179 expense deduction; the downward basis adjustment under section 50(c) (or the corresponding provision of prior law); the deduction for qualified clean-fuel vehicle property or refueling property; and deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
-103-66).
-Subtract any investment tax credit recapture amount if the basis of the property was reduced under section 50(c) (or the corresponding provision of prior law); any section 179 or 280F recapture amount included in gross income in a prior tax year; and any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture because the property ceased to be eligible for the deduction.
+Add any section 179 expense deduction; the downward basis adjustment under section 50(c) (or the corresponding provision of prior law); the deduction for qualified clean-fuel vehicle property or refueling property; deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
+103-66); and the basis reduction for the qualified electric vehicle credit.
+Subtract any investment tax credit recapture amount if the basis of the property was reduced under section 50(c) (or the corresponding provision of prior law); any section 179 or 280F recapture amount included in gross income in a prior tax year; any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture because the property ceased to be eligible for the deduction; and any basis increase for qualified electric vehicle recapture.
 Do not include on this line any section 179 expense deduction for a partnership or an S corporation that passed through the deduction to its partners or shareholders.